LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/n-order-forward-difference.md

 The outer loop calls the code above the number of times needed for the degree received as a parameter.
 Athanasius's code is often very thorough.
 For this challenge, he has quite detailed code for checking the arguments, and even wrote code for providing the proper English suffixes to ordinal numbers: "th", "st", "nd" or "rd," depending on the last digit in the number.

-[Jaldhar M. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-023/jaldhar-h-vyas/perl6/ch-1.p6) used a `for` loop and a `map` to build a very concise and yet very easy to follow solution:
+[Jaldhar H. Vyas](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-023/jaldhar-h-vyas/perl6/ch-1.p6) used a `for` loop and a `map` to build a very concise and yet very easy to follow solution:

 ``` Perl6
 for 0 ..^ $n {